lykos98/dadaC/README.md

 - Complete porting of all density estimation methods in `dadaPy` (i.e. pAK)
 - Adaptive strategies on k-NN search and density estimation
-- Add compilation targets to makefile to have different float type compilation